NI-Measurement-Plug-Ins/abstraction-layer-labview/Source/HAL Implementation/README.md

 ### To simulate Keysight 34001A via VISA-TCP\IP simulation

 - Run the `<repo> labview_fal\Utilities\KeysightDmm Simulation\Simulate_Keysight_34401a_TCP.vi` with port 50000 and desired timeout in ms.
-- Open NI Max application.
+- Open NI MAX application.
 - Create a new VISA TCP/IP Resource under Devices and Interfaces -> NetworkDevices.
 - Select manual entry of raw socket and click next
 - Now enter the host address as localhost and port 50000 (consistent with port number in simulation vi).
 - Verify Validate opens the port.
-- Enter the alias name as VISA-DMM
+- Enter the alias name as `VISA-DMM`
-- In pin map verify if the custom instrument is named as VISA-DMM
+- In pin map verify if the custom instrument is named as `VISA-DMM`

 ## Note